bblanchon/ArduinoJsonTroubleshooter/src/pages/deserialization/noerror/novalue-filter.md

     next: done
   - id: filter-ok
     label: "No"
-    summary: Fixing the filter doen't solve the issue
+    summary: Fixing the filter doesn't solve the issue
     next: deserialization/noerror/novalue-print
 ---

 Maybe the filter excludes the part that it should keep.
 Let's verify that it's doing its job correctly:

-Please print the filter to the serial port, like so:
+Please print the filter to the serial port like so:

 ```c++
 serializeJsonPretty(filter, Serial);